 # Install MySQL sudo apt-get install mysql-server

-If you’re running Ubuntu 18.04, a password is required to ensure MySQL is compatible with
+If you’re running Ubuntu 18.04 or 20.04, a password is required to ensure MySQL is compatible with

 Ghost-CLI.
 This requires a few extra steps!

 # To set a password, run sudo mysql # Now update your user with this command # Replace 'password' with your password, but keep the quote marks!
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'; # Then exit MySQL quit # and login to your Ubuntu user again su - <user>